Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/mutation_data.md

 **NOTE** Entity to Entity mutation is also supported by using the `"entity:` prefix.
 Entity tags are **not** supported.

-**Note 2** In a future update we will support weighted outputs.
+**Note 2** In a future update we will support multiple weighted outputs.
 This page will be updated when they are implemented.

 Example: